 Like the rest of the island, Akrotiri is a year-round destination.
 However, it is good to consider that thousands of tourists flock to Santorini every summer and that the island is an important destination for those island-hopping in Greece, so if you want to explore the site with fewer crowds (and lower temperatures), then Akrotiri will look at its best during spring and autumn.

 If you want to spend time in Akrotiri for its beaches, then summer and spring will be your best time.
-The White Beach can only be reached by boat, so good weather is key to visiting.
+White Beach can only be reached by boat, so good weather is key to visiting.

 Keep these Akrotiri Archaeological Site details in mind when booking your trip: